-In this registration document (hereinafter red to as the "Registration Document"), the terms "INSIDE Secure" or the "Company" refer to INSIDE Secure, a French société anonyme (joint stock company) with a Management Board and a Supervisory Board, and the registered office located at rue de la Carrière de Bachasson - CS 70025 - Arteparc Bachasson - 13590 Meyreuil, France.
-The Company is registered with the Trade and Companies Registry of Aix-en-Provence, France under number 399 275 395.
-The term "Group" refers to the group of companies comprised of the Company and all of its consolidated subsidiaries and equity interests.
-A glossary providing the definitions of the terms used in this Registration Document can be found in Chapter 26.
+In this registration document (the "Registration Document"), the terms "INSIDE Secure" or the "Company" refer to INSIDE Secure, a French société anonyme (joint stock company) governed by a Management Board and a Supervisory Board, whose registered office is located at rue de la Carrière de Bachasson - CS 70025 - Arteparc Bachasson - 13590 Meyreuil, France.
+The Company is registered with the Trade and Companies Register of Aix-en-Provence, France under number 399 275 395.
+The term "Group" refers to the group of companies made up of the Company and all of its consolidated subsidiaries and equity interests.
+A glossary defining certain terms used in this Registration Document is included in Chapter 26.